Robtych121/InheritanceCycle/README.md

 All of the of the links have been tested manually and set to use the `target="_BLANK"` so that users won't be taken away from the website and can easily get back once they are done with the information.

 The contact form has been tested to ensure that correct information is given.
 This was done on the email field.
-If you do not enter a invalid email is will show an error message and wont let you continue.
+If you do not enter a valid email, it will show an error message and wont let you continue.
 If all fields are correct, no errors will be shown and an email will be sent.

 The website structure has been tested mostly within Chrome Developer Tools but has also been tested on Google Chrome For Android, Microsoft Edge, Mozilla Firefox.